-Table 9 shows that on days with higher luminance levels, participants were more likely to violate first-order stochastic dominance.
+To assess the significance of this finding, we used a logistic regression on the subset of choices that allowed for violations of the FOSD to assess whether the likelihood of choosing the dominated lottery is influenced by luminance.
+Table 10 shows that on days with higher luminance levels, participants were more likely to violate first-order stochastic dominance.
 Moreover the effect was strengthened if the luminance on the two preceding days was low suggesting that relative changes in luminance are important for rationality.
 Controlling for the current luminance level, the higher the average luminance in the last two days was, the more rational the behavior.
-Interestingly, the effect of luminance on dominance violations was much stronger for male participants (Table 10).
-While men in general violated dominance less than women, as the luminance level increases they started to violate dominance more (Table 10).
-Older people were more likely to violate dominance independent of the luminance level consistent with previous results (Tymula et al. 2013).
+Interestingly, the effect of luminance on dominance violations was much stronger for male participants (Table 11).
+While men in general violated dominance less than women, as the luminance level increases they started to violate dominance more (Table 11).
+Older people were more likely to violate dominance independent of the luminance level consistent with previous results [35].

-Luminance results: Choice Consistency
+Luminance results: Choice consistency